Frenemies (film)

 Frenemies is a 2012 teen comedy-drama anthology television film based on the novel of the same name by Alexa Young.
-It features an ensemble cast starring Bella Thorne, Zendaya, Stefanie Scott, Nick Robinson, Mary Mouser and features Connor Price, Jascha Washington and Dylan Everett.
+It features an ensemble cast starring Bella Thorne, Zendaya, Stefanie Scott, Nick Robinson, Mary Mouser (in a dual role) and features Connor Price, Jascha Washington (in his final film role) and Dylan Everett.
 The film follows three pairs of teenage friends that go from friends to enemies and back again: two girls who run a fashion blog, a boy and his dog, and a tomboy who trades places with an uptown girl who looks like her twin.
 The film was directed by Daisy Mayer and written by Dava Savel, Wendy Weiner, and Jim Krieg.
 The Disney Channel Original Movie premiered on January 13, 2012, in the United States and Canada.

 Plot

 Set in the fictional town of Waterbury, New Jersey, the story takes place involving three intertwined stories told by teenage friends who all go to the same school.
 The first story focuses on how a kid and a dog who are best friends become frenemies and how they become best friends again.
 The second story focuses on how two BFFs become total frenemies over a senior editor job.
 The third and final story focuses on two lookalikes who swap lives with each other, similar to The Princess and the Pauper.